Symplectic coordinates on the deformation spaces of convex projective structures on 2-orbifolds: Orbifolds and their convex projective structures

-Let $\mathcal{O}$ be a convex projective compact orientable cone 2-orbifold with genus $g$, $b$ boundary components and $c$ cone points of orders $r_1, \cdots, r_{c}$.
+Let $\mathcal{O}$ be a convex projective compact oriented 2-orbifold with genus $g$, $b$ boundary components and $c$ cone points of orders $r_1, \cdots, r_{c}$.
 Let $[\mathbf{h}]$ be a (conjugacy class) of the holonomy representation for the convex projective structure on $\mathcal{O}$.

 Choose a canonical presentation

 where